olvaffe/olv-notes/systems/networks/nftables.md

   - `notrack` disables conntrack for a packet
   - `meta` sets a metadata
   - `limit` matches a packet until the limit is reached
+    - it uses the token bucket algorithm
+      - the bucket capacity is given by `burst`, which is 5 by default
+      - the bucket refills tokens at the specified rate
+      - a packet matches when there are sufficient tokens in the bucket to be taken by the packet
     - if `over` is specified, it matches a packet after the limit is exceeded
+      - that is, a packet matches when there are insufficent tokens in the bucket
   - `snat`, `dnat`, `masquerade`, and `redirect` alter saddr/daddr
   - `tproxy` redirects a packet to another local socket
   - `synproxy`